Date14 Oct 2020

 Other exit options include:

 The impact of COVID-19 on transactions appears to depend on the sector, but MBO activity remains strong in SMEs, particularly where the management team have helped the owners meet the recent challenges.
+However, we have also seen an increase in transactions that integrate supply chains, particularly in sectors where there are subcontract relationships and therefore an increase in trade sale activity.

 Advisors can help you understand the options available and ensure the best outcome for you and your business.
 If you wish to discuss potential exit structures, contact the Azets Corporate Finance team.